 Cons: A competitive electricity tariff is crucial (look into Economy 7 or 10 split tariffs), and to avoid paying more, you may not have as much freedom to control your heating as you want.

-We’ll round up this blog with what we think is by far the best electric heating solution.
+We’ll round up this article with what we think is by far the best electric heating solution.
 Like a backwards fridge, a heat pump works by absorbing natural heat from the air or earth outside and moving it into your home.

 Heat isn’t generated in the same way as the others on this list; it actually comes from the sun.
 The benefit to this is, based on the amount of electricity a heat pump uses, it can effectively work at whopping efficiencies of 350-400% or more (1 unit of electricity makes 4 units of heat).
 This makes the heat pump able to rival gas boilers on their cheap running costs.